 - When cutting a cream or custard pie, wet the knife with hot water to make a clean cut that won’t tear the filling.

-- Tips for freezing (fruit and meat pies): Prepare completely and freeze completely.
+- Tips for freezing (only fruit and meat pies): Prepare completely and freeze completely.
 Do not attempt to thaw before baking; bake in the frozen state, adjusting baking time accordingly.

 Here are a few of our absolute favorite pie recipes.
 Try them out and let us know what you think!